norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

   ((a, *b), c)  a = 1,      b = [2], c = 3
   ```

+  For seemingly no good reason, you cannot have an array decomposition
+  parameter, a splat parameter and a keyword parameter in the same method.
+Go
+  figure.

 - The splat parameter enables variable length argument lists and receives all
   extra arguments.

+- Post-required parameters are required parameters that occur after a splat
+  parameter.

 - Keyword operators have to be named explicitly when calling the method:
   `foo(f: 6)`.
 They can have default values.